ARCHERY FREQUENTLY ASKED QUESTIONS

 Easton’s patented HIT (Hidden Insert Technology) system was originally designed to fit next generation, small-diameter (ST or Slim Tech) arrows that are built for more penetration and better durability.
 Due to the new, small-circumference design, standard, lipped inserts would no longer be compatible.
 HIT was engineered to fit up inside the arrow shaft, hidden from view.
 HIT gives automatic broadhead alignment because the broadhead shank aligns directly against the shaft wall for easy, no-fuss broadhead setup.
 Perfectly aligned broadheads mean more accuracy and tighter broadhead groups.
-HIT and ST Slim Tech) combine to form the next great advancement in hunting arrows, and more accuracy, durability & penetration than standard carbon arrows.
+HIT and ST (Slim Technology) combine to form the next great advancement in hunting arrows, offering more accuracy, durability & penetration than standard carbon arrows.

 WHAT IS ARROW SPINE?

 There are two different types of spine – STATIC spine and DYNAMIC spine.

 STATIC spine is measured by the amount of flex in the arrow when an 880-gram (1.94 lbs.) weight is suspended from the center of the arrow.
 The arrow must be 29″ in length and supported by two points, which are 28″ apart.
 The number of inches the arrow deflects or bends due to the weight, is the spine size or measurement of an arrow.